frenchdonuts/backburner_android/README.md

-# backburner(WIP): A way for your back-burner to interject into your life.
+# backburner(WIP)

 This is an app I've been thinking about making for a while.
-Its purpose is to randomly notify the user of items left in the back-burner without desensitizing the user to notifications (insta-dismiss).
+Its purpose is to randomly notify the user of notes left on the back-burner without desensitizing the user to the notifications (insta-dismiss).
 It does this by making sure the time interval between notifications is fairly long (7-14 days), and random.
 It also serves as a demonstration of my current understanding of Android architecture.

 ## General architecture